 We expect the college bookstore to provide some accessories for purchase both in stock and online but the college won’t be profiting from the sales of iPads.

 As mentioned above, we recommend AppleCare protection ($99) and a protective cover ($10-$150).
 Many will elect to add an external keyboard ($20-$100) but it’s not necessary.
 Some courses may require apps to be downloaded.
 The vast majority of apps for education are free or 99 cents each.
 Faculty will provide information on the syllabus the first day of class including the total cost of any apps for the course.
 If you think the cost is too high, it’s a simple matter of dropping the class and re-enrolling in an alternative.

 We are recommending you install the app "Pages" for Microsoft Word compatible documents.
-It sells for $9.99.
+It sells for $9.99 or if you buy the new iPad Air it's FREE.
 There are free apps that also provide Word compatibility but our students are finding out Pages is worth the 10 bucks.